garybunofsky/garybunofsky.com/src/markdown-pages/exporting-csv-from-rails.md

 ---
-title: Exporting a CSV from Rails
+title: "Exporting a CSV from Rails"
 date: "2020-02-06"
 path: "blog/exporting-csv-from-rails
 ---